How to Make Vegetables Last Longer To Stop Food Waste

 “If wasted food were a country, it would be the third-largest producer of carbon dioxide in the world, after the USA and China.” - World Food Programme

 These numbers are staggering and kind of unfathomable.
 Especially when you think about how many people go undernourished.
 It really shows that we could all do with making some small changes to help this situation.
-If we really want to live sustainably at home we need to tackle the food waste problem.
+If we really want to be sustainable in everyday life, we need to tackle the food waste problem.
 We can do better than this!

 What Can We Do To Help?